 If you are willing to invest in a larger tape dispenser (and the tape dispenser itself will be an investment), the three options I tested for that were the PYD Life, the Innosub (different widths), and the Condi.
 I would also say these were basically equivalent so I would also get whatever one is on sale.

 Overall, I don’t think you can go wrong with any of the six.
 They are all great heat tapes and they all do the job well.
-I would caution you from purchasing other unknown brands as I know there are some out there that will discolor your surface.
+I would caution you from purchasing other unknown brands as I know there are some out there that will discolor your surface at extreme temperatures.

 What do I use most often?